Bain Boehlke

-Bain Boehlke is an American film and theater actor.
+Bainbridge Boehlke (July 23, 1939 – September 11, 2026) was an American film and theater actor.
 In addition to his theatrical career, Boehlke is perhaps best known for such films as Fargo and Four Boxes.

-Boehlke is also the founder and former artistic director of the Jungle Theater in Minneapolis, Minnesota.
+Boehlke was instrumental in the formation of what would become the Children’s Theater Company.
+He was also the founder and former artistic director of the Jungle Theater in Minneapolis, Minnesota.
+He died from cancer in Minneapolis, on September 11, 2026, at the age of 87.